 Students involved with CI Compass will learn about real-world cyberinfrastructure challenges, and how to begin solving them for NSF Major Facilities

-The NSF Cyberinfrastructure Center of Excellence, CI Compass, offers a distinctive Student Research and Internship Program for undergraduate students pursuing studies in computer science, information science, data science, applied mathematics and statistics, embedded systems, communications, and social sciences related to cyberinfrastructure.
+The NSF Cyberinfrastructure Center of Excellence, CI Compass, offers a distinctive Student Research and Fellowship Program for undergraduate students pursuing studies in computer science, information science, data science, applied mathematics and statistics, embedded systems, communications, and social sciences related to cyberinfrastructure.

 Cyberinfrastructure, or CI, encompasses computing systems, data storage systems, advanced instruments, and data repositories, visualization environments, and people all linked together by software and high-performance networks to improve research productivity and enable breakthroughs otherwise not possible.

-The internship spans 12 weeks in the Spring semester and 6 weeks into the Summer.
+The fellowship spans 12 weeks in the Spring semester and 6 weeks into the Summer.
 Students participating in the program will be given credits for work during the Spring semester, and paid for the Summer.
 The students are also offered the option to participate in a professional conference in the Fall.

 Applications are closed for Spring 2022.
 New opportunities will be announced Fall 2022.